 What are the pros and cons of the Runmax Weighted Vest?

 One of the pros of the weighted vest is the nylon material that gives extra durability for extended use.
-The second pro about the Runmax weighted vest is the shoulder pads.
+The second pro about the Runmax Weighted Vest is the shoulder pads.
 The shoulder pads provide adequate comfort for the shoulder muscles so that the weight won’t press down.
 Without the shoulder pads, the shoulders would feel discomfort from the weight pressing down on them.
 The third pro is it has straps to wrap around the midsection for solidity before use.
 The fourth pro is the weights themselves are safe and secure in great pouches.
 The fifth pro is that the vest has a phone pocket and a water bottle holder.
-The con is exercising with the vest on because performing compound, isolation, aerobics, and plyometrics is challenging.
+The con is exercising with the vest on because performing compound, isolation, aerobics, and plyometrics become challenging.
 I’ve been using the vest since 2021, and It hasn’t ripped for all the movements I’ve been doing.

 Who is it geared towards in the long run?

-I enjoy the Runmax weighted vest as one of my home gym apparatuses.
+I enjoy the Runmax Weighted Vest as one of my home gym apparatuses.
 I can wear it indoors or outdoors to exercise any time of the day or night.
 The boost you get after wearing the vest does increase your chances of performing more reps and sets.
-Without my weighted vest, I couldn’t enjoy being physically lighter and performing more reps.
+Without my weight vest, I couldn’t enjoy being physically lighter and performing more reps.
 Depending on your preference, you can choose 20, 30, 40, 50, or 60 pounds of weight on your body.
 I decided on the 20-pound vest because it’s light for someone of my height and build.
 Even though the vest weighs 20 pounds, I still feel a tremendous difference when taking off the vest.
 I’m sure you will get the same results as I do when wearing it and performing compound exercises.
 It’s just that great to have to elevate your Calisthenics.